Trump Tourism: How Charlottesville enabled Cindy Yang to market Mar-a-Lago in China

 Through his private estate, the president has profited from Yang’s many guests, who attended Mar-a-Lago events that charged hundreds, and sometimes thousands of dollars, for tickets.
 Part of the proceeds would go to charity, but a portion would always end up back with the Trump Organization that rented out the venue.

-The delicate balance between the president’s public duties and private business have sparked legal disputes.
-A federal lawsuit from the attorneys general of Washington, D.C., and Maryland has challenged whether Trump’s hotel businesses violate the emoluments clause of the constitution, which prevents office-holders from accepting gifts from foreign governments.
+The delicate balance between the president’s public duties and private businesses have sparked legal disputes.
+A federal lawsuit from the attorneys general of Washington, D.C., and Maryland has challenged whether Trump’s hotels violate the emoluments clause of the constitution, which prevents office-holders from accepting gifts from foreign governments.

 A spokeswoman said Yang was out-of-town and unavailable for an interview.
 Yang’s attorney, Evan Turk, declined to answer questions for this story but provided the following statement: “Our client has been a dedicated community volunteer to various charities, especially those benefiting children.
 In the political arena, she has been a committed volunteer.
 She developed friendships with people she has met within this community.
 As a result, many extreme assumptions have been made which [do] not reflect our client’s character.
 Our firm will not address assumptions that could only lead to wrong conclusions.”